 Temperature and Humidity

-Bergenia plants grow well in areas with hot or cool summers, as long as they have proper lighting and moisture.
-Plants do well in humid areas.
+Bergenia plants grow well in areas with hot or cool summers, as long as they have proper light and moisture.
+They also do well in humid areas.
+Winter damage is more extensive in colder climates.

-Bergenia plants are light feeders, and don't need any supplemental fertilizer to look their best.
+Bergenia plants are light feeders and do not need supplemental fertilizer to look their best.
 Growing bergenia plants in loamy soil amended with organic matter provides all the nutrients they need.

 Bergenia plants will grow in any commercial potting soil in a pot with a diameter of at least 12 inches.
 Repot your plants in the spring after flowering, and divide as needed to keep plants from becoming overcrowded.